Sumire-no-kai/Uni_Course_Planner/README.md

 3. **Testing and Deployment**: Deploy the application on a web server and conduct user testing.

 ## Tech Stack
-- Frontend Framework: Vue.js(Version 3)
+- Frontend Framework: Vue.js(Version 3) using vite

 ## Note
 **This project is based on the course selection model of Swinburne University of Technology and may not be applicable to other institutions.**